He wanted to know “how the things that control us work.”

 He removes his horned-rim glasses and rubs his eye with the heel of his hand.
 “I even get choked up thinking about it.”

-Landing His Dream Job Started with AIM and Interface School
+Landing His Dream Job Started with AIM Code School

-Eric’s Interface School web developer instructor, who also worked at Flywheel at the time, recommended he apply for a Happiness Engineer position at Flywheel.
+Eric’s AIM Code School web developer instructor, who also worked at Flywheel at the time, recommended he apply for a Happiness Engineer position at Flywheel.
 But, still stinging from prejudicial attitudes he’d encountered during his job search, Eric doubted his chances.

 “Before, any time I went for an internship, I would be so super-qualified, and never get a call back.
 I think for me, I was like a box to check.”